nasa/openmct/e2e/README.md

 ### Continuous Integration

-The cheapest time to catch a bug is pre-merge.
-Unfortuantely, this is the most expensive time to run all of the tests since each Merge can consistent of hundreds of commits.
+The cheapest time to catch a bug is Pre-merge.
+Unfortuantely, this is the most expensive time to run all of the tests since each Merge event can consistent of hundreds of commits.
 For this reason, we're selective in _what_ we run as much as _when_ we run it.

 We leverage CircleCI to run tests against each commit and inject the Test Reports which are generated by playwright so that they team can keep track of flaky and [historical Test Trends](https://app.circleci.com/insights/github/nasa/openmct/workflows/overall-circleci-commit-status/tests?branch=master&reporting-window=last-30-days)